Climate Change is Happening

 The industrial revolution began with wood being replaced by coal as the primary energy source.
 Coal provided more concentrated energy, and thus was more mobile and effective.
 We show data for the United States because of the availability of a long data record that includes wood.
 More limited global records yield a similar picture (please see figure 14 in the paper).
 Economic progress and wealth generation were further spurred in the twentieth century by expansion into liquid and gaseous fossil fuels, oil and gas being transported and burned more readily than coal.
 Only in the latter part of the twentieth century did it become clear that long-lived combustion products from fossil fuels posed a global climate threat.

-1913 to 2013 annual-mean global surface temperature change based on the local linear trends.
-Click on the graph to download the paper “Global Surface Temperature Change” to learn more.
+1917 to 2018 annual-mean global surface temperature change based on the local linear trends.
+Click here to download the paper “Global Surface Temperature Change” to learn more.